 - If there is an attack, leave the affected area immediately if it is safe to do so.

-Protests and demonstrations can occur with little or no warning in Bosnia and Herzegovina.
+Protests and demonstrations can occur with little or no warning.

 There are serious ethnic and religious tensions in the country, which occasionally result in demonstrations or conflict.